vaibhavbsharma/binary-mutator/README.md

 I ran the tool on the "cruise-o3" binary in the component-based-assurance repository and it generated 483 mutants.
 I've also manually verified mutants generated for a few jCC, setCC, cmovCC instructions and found them to be correct.

 Please note that make-mutants.pl runs a binary named ReplaceInsn which requires dyninst to be installed and dyninst installation paths updated in the Makefile (which is quite basic for now).
 I have checked in my current version of ReplaceInsn for you to have something to run now.

+In order to compile ReplaceInsn, you will need to specify the directory in which your dyninst copy was installed in the DYNINST_INSTALL_ROOT variable in the Makefile.